roberiacono/riaco-icon-block/readme.txt

 * Full color support for icon
 * Full color & gradient support for background
 * Alignment controls (left, center, right)
+* Icon padding
+* Icons can be clickable links, with full Gutenberg integration
 * Uses the modern, lightweight Lucide icon library
 * Fully integrated into the WordPress Styles panel
 * Ideal for enhancing visual communication in content, highlighting features, or adding decorative elements.